breakcraft/Server/CHANGE_TRACKER.md

 - Introduced blink-walk cheat toggle and instant teleport handling for walk-clicks.
 - Fixed blink-walk so enabled players teleport instead of walking by handling MoveClick.
 - Added eslint.config.js in new flat-config format to restore linting.
+- Fixed web server URL creation to fall back to the Host header when req.url is undefined and added a unit test.